huo-feng-ding/keyjump.yazi/README.md

 keep mode, when select a dir, it will auto enter and keep in "keyjump" mode.

-When select a file or press <ESC> , it will leave "keyjump" mode.
+When select a file or press "ESC" , it will leave "keyjump" mode.

 https://github.com/DreamMaoMao/keyjump.yazi/assets/30348075/dd998a34-49b0-481d-b032-d9849a89ba48